Dmitri Trenin: Carnegie Moscow Center (1994-2022)

 Trenin joined the Carnegie Moscow Center (which itself was set up with funding from the Nunn–Lugar Cooperative Threat Reduction) in 1994 soon after its formation in the aftermath of the collapse of the Soviet Union.

-On December 22, 2008, Trenin became the first Russian director of the Carnegie Moscow Center.
+On 22 December 2008, Trenin became the first Russian director of the Carnegie Moscow Center.
 Trenin also chaired Carnegie Moscow's research council and the Foreign and Security Policy Program.

-According to American journalist James Kirchick, following the re-election of Vladimir Putin in 2012 the Carnegie Moscow Center, which Trenin led, started to gradually adopt pro-Putin positions: this caused the resignation of chair of the think tank's Society and Regions Program, Nikolai Petrov, the editor-in-chief of the center's magazine, Maria Lipman, and Russian political scientist Lilia Shevtsova.
-All of them were Putin-critics.

-The Carnegie Endowment for International Peace ended its affiliation with Dmitri Trenin in early 2022 after he endorsed Putin's war on Ukraine.
+Since its foundation, Carnegie Moscow Center has often been ranked as the leading think tank in Russia in reports by the University of Pennsylvania's Think Tanks and Civil Society Program, the "Global Go To Think Tank Report".
+The Carnegie Moscow Center, nevertheless, has been closed in February 2022 due to the Russian government's decision, and at the same time the Carnegie Endowment for International Peace ended its affiliation with Dmitri Trenin after he endorsed the Russian invasion of Ukraine.

 Trenin is a member of the International Institute for Strategic Studies (London, United Kingdom), the Russian International Affairs Council (Moscow), and the Russian International Studies Association (Moscow).
 He is a member of the Board of Trustees of the Moscow School of Political Studies.
 He is a Senior Network Member at the European Leadership Network (ELN).
 Trenin was expelled from the Royal Swedish Academy of War Sciences in October 2022 "due to his active support of the unjustified and illegal Russian invasion of Ukraine in both speech and writing".